 1. Make a Good Looking Site

 It’s very common that a poorly designed site gets rejected by AdSense.
-Therefore, take time to design your site as better as possible.
+Therefore, take the time to design your site as better as possible.
 In case you want to use the theme I am using on the website, you can buy the highly customizable, multi-purpose, lightweight WordPress theme for your website.